IE 11 is not supported. For an optimal experience visit our site on another browser.

 There are enough problems to deal with when it comes to your hair.
 But when said problem is dreaded dandruff, it's easy to get overwhelmed.
 This condition, which often manifests as those small, white flakes that linger on your scalp, is very common — but it can also be hard to treat.

-So if you're figuring out how to get rid of dandruff, look no further.
-We tapped two scalp experts — a board-certified dermatologist and a master esthetician — to tell us what we need to know about the condition and identify the best ways to treat this pesky hair problem.
+So if you're wondering how to get rid of dandruff (and learn more about dandruff in general), look no further.
+We tapped two scalp experts — a board-certified dermatologist and a master esthetician — to tell us what we need to know about the condition and identify the best dandruff treatment.

 Wait, what exactly is dandruff?